Pete Tong: Early life

 Tong was born in Dartford, Kent in 1960 and was educated at King's School, Rochester, Kent.
 Tong is a supporter of Arsenal F.C.

 Tong's original musical interest was in drumming, but he soon moved on to DJing.
 He played his first public gig at a friend's wedding at age 15.
 While at school he and a couple of friends earned some extra money by promoting a couple of local bands and booking halls for gigs.
 He also worked as part of the Kent "Soul Mafia" bringing soul weekenders to seaside towns such as Caister-on-Sea and Prestatyn.
 In his early years Tong was heavily influenced by the late DJ Froggy.
+The first album he bought was The Slider by T-Rex (1972).

 After leaving school, Tong set up a mobile disco based in a Ford Transit van, but he soon started his own club in Baker Street called Family Function.
 He also booked bands for an alternative night, the first of which was the then unknown Culture Club.
 Tong originally performed as a DJ using the name "Kickstart Roadshow" and then later "OHMS Roadshow" with an extensive sound system.

-Later he became DJ and promoter at the Kings Lodge club in West Kingsdown.
+Later, he became a DJ and promoter at the Kings Lodge club in West Kingsdown.
 Later moving venue to the Hill Top, also in West Kingsdown, he was responsible for breaking classics such as Lonnie Liston Smith's "Expansions" and Ritchie Cole's "Groovin on a New York Afternoon".

 In 1979, Tong became an advertising sales assistant for Blues & Soul magazine.
 After a year he also contributed some reviews, gossip and sales charts, which continued until 1983.
 He left Blues & Soul to join London Records as an A&R manager.
 Through his connections in London Records, Tong was exposed to the newly emerging house music sound from Chicago.
 In 1986, Tong organised a compilation album, The House Sound of Chicago, Vol. 1, the first British release to gather and expose this genre.

 Along with Jules Buckley and the Heritage Orchestra, Tong was part of the 2015 BBC Proms season, performing the Radio 1 'Ibiza Prom'.